 What You Eat Affects Cognition

-As I become more in-tune with my body and how I feel, the effect on cognitive function from what I eat becomes even more profound.
+As I learn to listen to my body and how I feel, the effect on cognitive function from what I eat becomes even more profound.

-A couple of months ago I tried an experiment.
-Rather than a breakfast of bacon and eggs, I decided to have a bowl of organic, whole grain cereal with milk.
+I tried an experiment a while ago.
+Rather than my usual breakfast of bacon and eggs, I decided to have a bowl of organic, whole grain cereal with milk.
 I think I may have topped it with sliced banana or a handful of blueberries.

-Within an hour I felt my brain working at half capacity.
+Within an hour I felt my brain slugging along at half capacity.
 I didn’t feel energized like I normally do in the morning.

 Organic, free-range, pastured, cage-free eggs are the ultimate brain food.
 Eggs come with: